Introduction to GGP

 How to apply

-(2) The application form should be accompanied by - (a) a detailed budget for the project
+(2) The application form should be accompanied with the following documents:

-- (c) cost estimates for the goods and services that will be purchased by the grant from 3 different companies, all in MKD.
+(c) Cost estimates for the goods and services that will be purchased by the grant from 3 different companies in MKD and EUR (with and without VAT);

-- (d) cost estimates for the audit fee from 3 different companies, all in MKD.
+(d) Cost estimates for the audit fee from 3 different companies in MKD and EUR (with and without VAT);

-Please note that it is essential for each applicant to provide contact addresses (telephone numbers, email, fax numbers) as the Embassy may ask for additional information.
+Ø Please note that it is essential for each applicant to provide contact addresses (telephone numbers and email) as the Embassy may ask for additional information.

 (4) Proof of estimates must be supplied for each budget item so that the Embassy can ensure value for money.
-Wherever possible, you should submit estimates from 3 different suppliers.
+Quotations from 3 different suppliers are requested.

-Upon receiving an application, the Japanese Embassy examines the purpose, cost and expected socio-economic impact of the project.
-After the examination, the Embassy staff will visit the sites of some potential projects and decide which projects are appropriate for GGP before submitting them to the Ministry of Foreign Affairs in Tokyo for final approval.
+Upon receiving an application, the Embassy of Japan will examine the purpose, cost and expected socio-economic impact of the project.
+After examination, the Embassy staff will visit the site of potential projects and decide if it is appropriate as a GGP before submitting the application to the Ministry of Foreign Affairs for final approval.

 (2) Grant Contract (G/C)

-Once the Ministry of Foreign Affairs approves the project, the Japanese Embassy and the recipient organization will sign a Grant Contract (G/C).
-G/C will include the title, purpose and content of the project, the name of the recipient organization, the maximum amount of funds to be provided, and a “proper use clause.”
+Once the project has been approved by the Ministry of Foreign Affairs, the Embassy of Japan and the recipient organization will sign a Grant Contract (G/C).
+The G/C will include the title, purpose and content of the project, the name of the recipient organization, the maximum amount of the grant to be provided, and a “proper use clause.”

 (3) Disbursement of Funds

 The recipient organization is then required to conclude a procurement contract (P/C) for goods and/or services with each supplier.
-The Embassy reviews the P/C (or the confirmation) to confirm whether the costs are appropriate.
-If P/C is considered appropriate, the Embassy will disburse the funds.
+The Embassy will review the P/C (or the confirmation) to confirm whether the costs are appropriate.
+After checking the P/C, the Embassy will disburse the funds.

-The grant should be used properly and exclusively for the purchase of the products and/or services specified in the application form of the approved project.
-Once the grant funds have been disbursed, implementation of the project is expected to proceed in a timely manner and in conformity with the agreed-upon timetable.
+The grant should be used appropriately and exclusively for the purchase of the products and/or services specified in the application form of the approved project.
+Once the grant funds have been disbursed, implementation of the project is expected to proceed in a timely manner and in conformity with the agreed timeline.

 (5) Changes from the original plan

-If the recipient organization needs to modify the project plan for any reason, it must consult the embassy and seek its prior approval.
+If the recipient organization needs to modify the project plan for any reason, it must consult the Embassy immediately and seek its prior approval.

 (6) Reports